Soil Vapor & Groundwater Assessments

 Vapor Intrusion Studies

-Chemicals used in commercial industries sometimes spill or leak into the soil and groundwater.
-These chemicals, known as volatile organic compounds (VOCs), often become gases or vapors, which can travel from contaminated groundwater and soil into homes and buildings.
+Chemicals used in commercial industries sometimes spill or leak into the soil and Groundwater Assessments.
+These chemicals, known as volatile organic compounds (VOCs), often become gases or vapors, which can travel from contaminated Groundwater Assessments and soil into homes and buildings.
 The migration of VOCs from the subsurface to indoor air is known as vapor intrusion.
 At sites where volatile, hazardous substances are present in the subsurface, buildings in the occupied vicinity are at risk of contamination.

 Since no two sites are exactly alike, the approach to evaluating soil vapor intrusion is dependent upon site-specific conditions.
 EE&G uses a thorough understanding of the site, including its history of use, characteristics such as geology, geography, identified environmental contamination, etc. and potentially exposed populations to develop an investigation plan.
 Existing information is reviewed to determine what data are available and what additional data must be collected.
 In addition, factors affecting soil vapor migration and intrusion and indoor air quality are considered when investigating and evaluating the results.
 EE&G also considers all information known about the site when determining what actions are appropriate to mitigate current or prevent future human exposures.